26. What is the mining difficulty?

 How is it working?

 In the previous section, we mentioned that the mining difficulty is a variable parameter.
-It varies according to the quantity of miners on the network and hash rate.
+It varies according to the number of miners on the network and the hash rate.
 The main goal of mining is to keep the mining time between blocks constant.
 If the hash rate of the network is high, blocks will be generated quickly.
 In effect, the network will increase the difficulty level of mining.
 And vice versa – if the hash rate is low, blocks will be generated too slowly – the difficulty of mining will decrease.